 If using the District’s authorized travel agency to book air travel, please submit a purchase requisition in Colleague for the air travel and submit a scanned copy of your approved Conference Request Claim form to the District’s Purchasing Services Department via email to purchasing@rsccd.edu.

 For all other travel/cash advances, a purchase requisition is not needed.
 Please submit one (1) copy of your approved Conference Request Claim Form to the District’s Accounts Payable Department via interoffice mail.
 Include a copy of the conference agenda.
 Also include the invoice if requesting a travel advance payable directly to a third party vendor.
-If requesting a cash advance, include all travel confirmations/documentation of payment that equals the total estimated expenses.
+If requesting a cash advance, include all travel confirmations/documentation of payment that equals the total of the estimated expenses. hat equals the total estimated expenses.

 Travel advances must be submitted 15 business days in advance to allow time for processing.